Skip to main content

 Blitva sa Krompirom

-Swiss chard cooked with potatoes, garlic, and olive oil.
-The perfect side dish for grilled fish and meats.
+Swiss chard cooked down with potatoes, garlic, and olive oil.
+The standard side for grilled fish and meat.

 Regional Cuisine Highlights